400+ Products Compared

 ✓ Free shipping with Prime · ✓ Amazon's price guarantee · Affiliate link

 This is a solid starting option for people who want to see how their teeth respond to a HAP-based formula before deciding whether to upgrade to Boka or the Made by Dentists dual-action option.
-The brand has less clinical research behind it than Boka, but the active ingredient is the same and the formula is transparent.
-If you use it for 4–6 weeks and notice sensitivity improvement or appreciate the ingredient profile, step up to a better-established brand for your long-term choice.
+The brand has less clinical research and community signal behind it than Boka, so it should be treated as an entry point rather than the evidence leader.

 Potential downside: Less brand history and clinical documentation than Boka or the Sensodyne products.
 Best treated as a trial product rather than a permanent choice, with the understanding that the underlying ingredient (nano-HA) has legitimate science behind it even if this specific brand hasn’t been independently studied.